AMSP-04/NETN-ENTITY/NETN-ENTITY.md

-### ResendSensorUpdate
+### ResendSensorUpdates

-Request all sensor services to resend their latest sensor update.
+Request all sensor services to resend their latest sensor updates.

 ## Datatypes